valexsantos/mkit/README.md

  0.65s     info: MKIt is up and running! [ec=0xbe0] [pid=45804] [2023-12-29 15:46:04 +0000]
 ```

-There's also samples on the samples dir, for daemontools and systemd.
+There's also samples on the samples dir, for `daemontools` and `systemd`.

 ### Accessing the API

-A client is provided to interact with mkit server.
+A client is provided to interact with `mkit server`.

-Run `mkitc help` to list current supported commands.
+Run `mkitc help` for a list of current supported commands.

 ```
 Usage: mkitc <command> [options]